ozgewebb/Library_Management_System/README.md

 ## License

-This project is licensed under the MIT License. see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Date